ric-sar/ultimate_phd_student_guide/tasks_and_time_management.md

-# Task and time management
+# Tasks and time management
 How do you manage your task and time during a PhD?
 Well, nowadays there are ton of tools you can use, from calendars to all-around platforms to master project management skills.